top of page

 I'm always looking to learn and research more about the historical connections between London and Ireland, so would love to hear your thoughts and suggestions.
 Not being a fluent Irish language Gaeilgeoir myself, I'd especially love to hear from anyone who can help shed light on this aspect of the historic presence of Ireland in London.

-I'm very happy to be contacted about this project and to give talks or write articles about the different blog topics.
+And I'm very happy to be contacted about this project and to give talks or write articles about the different blog topics or other aspects of the long history of Ireland in London.
+You can see my talks and interviews to date here.

 You can get in touch via the Contact page or email me directly.